chunpat/OldFromChinaBoy.github.io/_posts/2019-03-06-docker_introduction.md

 * Test gives pre-releases that are ready for testing before general availability.
 * Nightly gives you latest builds of work in progress for the next major release.

-For more information about Docker CE, see Docker [Docker Engine | Docker](https://www.docker.com/community-edition/).
+For more information about Docker CE, see Docker [click me](https://www.docker.com/community-edition/).

 Releases： 每六个月发布一个大版本